What is a testicular tumor?

 Testicular tumors typically are diagnosed post-surgically, after the surgical removal of the testicles (neuter operation).
 If the pet has retained testicles, this involves abdominal surgery to remove the affected undescended testicle(s).
 Pieces of the testicular tumor are submitted to a veterinary laboratory where they examined by a veterinary pathologist under the microscope.
 This is called histopathology.
 Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave.

 For breeding males, further diagnostic testing (instead of surgery) may be done to differentiate a suspected tumor from a less concerning condition of the testicle (e.g., a cyst).
-In these cases, a fine needle aspiration (FNA) may be pursued.
+In these cases, a fine needle aspiration (FNA) may be pursued, possibly using ultrasound to guide the needle.
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tissue of interest and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

 How does this cancer typically progress?

 These tumors typically are a local problem, meaning they have a low rate of spread.
 Both Sertoli cell tumors and seminomas have less than a 15% chance of spread to lymph nodes or other organs.
 Interstitial cell tumors rarely spread.